Belief Is All You Need: Modeling Narrative Archetypes in Conspiratorial Discourse

 \section{Abstract}

-Conspiratorial discourse has become deeply embedded within digital communication ecosystems, yet understanding how these narratives are structured and propagated remains challenging.
-This study examines conspiratorial discourse within Singapore-based Telegram groups, revealing how such content integrates within broader everyday communication rather than existing in isolated echo chambers.
-We introduce a novel two-stage computational framework: first, we fine-tune RoBERTa-large to classify messages as conspiratorial or non-conspiratorial, achieving 0.866 F1-score on 2,000 expert-annotated messages.
-Second, we construct a signed belief graph where nodes represent messages and edge signs encode belief alignment (positive for shared labels, negative for opposing labels), weighted by textual similarity.
-We develop a Signed Belief Graph Neural Network (SiBeGNN) with custom Sign-Disentanglement Loss that learns disentangled message embeddings, separating ideological alignment from narrative stylistic traits.
-Hierarchical clustering of these embeddings identifies seven distinct narrative archetypes across 553,648 messages: General Legal Topics, Medical Concerns, Media Discussions, Banking and Finance, Contradictions in Authority, Group Moderation, and General Discussions.
-Our SiBeGNN approach achieves superior clustering quality (cDBI = 8.38) compared to standard methods (13.60–67.27), validated through 88\% inter-rater agreement in expert annotation.
-Analysis reveals that conspiratorial content appears not only in skepticism-focused clusters but also within mundane discussions of finance, legal matters, and everyday life.
-These findings challenge assumptions about online radicalization by demonstrating that conspiratorial discourse operates within, rather than separate from, ordinary social interaction.
-Our framework advances computational methods for understanding belief-driven discourse in low-moderation platforms and offers methodological innovations applicable to stance detection, political discourse analysis, and content moderation policy design.
+Conspiratorial discourse is increasingly embedded in digital communication, yet its structure remains poorly understood.
+Analyzing Singapore-based Telegram groups, we show that conspiratorial content is integrated into everyday discussion rather than isolated echo chambers.
+We propose a two-stage framework: (1) RoBERTa-large classifies messages as conspiratorial or non-conspiratorial (F1 = 0.866 on 2,000 expert-annotated messages); (2) a signed belief graph models belief alignment via signed, similarity-weighted edges and is learned using a Signed Belief Graph Neural Network (SiBeGNN) with Sign-Disentanglement Loss to separate ideological alignment from narrative style.
+Hierarchical clustering of 553,648 messages reveals seven narrative archetypes: General Legal Topics, Medical Concerns, Media Discussions, Banking and Finance, Contradictions in Authority, Group Moderation, and General Discussions.
+SiBeGNN substantially outperforms standard methods (cDBI = 8.38 vs. 13.60–67.27), with 88\% inter-rater validation.
+Findings show conspiratorial discourse permeates mundane domains such as finance, law, and daily life, challenging assumptions of isolated online radicalization.
+The framework advances belief-aware discourse modeling for low-moderation platforms and informs stance detection, political discourse analysis, and content moderation policy.